-The pumpkin carving bug snuck up on us this weekend.
-So we dashed out to a nearby church / temporary pumpkin patch and snagged a pair that was ripe for the carvin’.
 Rather than grab the traditional orange variety, we picked up (this should not surprise you) white pumpkins instead.
+They lent themselves to some more modern, unexpected designs versus your traditional orange jack-o-lanters.
 And these non-traditional pumpkins called for non-traditional designs courtesy of some homemade stencils.

-I wanted to flex my pumpkin carving muscles (I got skillz, yo) so I located an intricate damask pattern online and used Photoshop to turn it into a black & white line drawing that we could use as a stencil.
+I wanted to flex my pumpkin carving muscles so I located an intricate damask pattern online and used Photoshop to turn it into a black & white line drawing that we could use as a stencil.
 After sizing it to fit my pumpkin, I simply printed it out on regular office paper.
-This is the moment where I should’ve second guessed my very intricate pattern choice:

 To transfer the stencil onto the pumpkin, we used a trick Sherry picked up in art school.
 We flipped the paper over and rubbed graphite all over the back of it using a regular pencil.
 It’s like makeshift carbon paper.

 Then we taped the design in place on the pumpkin (graphite side down) and used the pencil (and some decent pressure) to trace over the damask outline.
 This transferred a faint outline onto the pumpkin, which we then went over with a thin Sharpie to make sure that the design didn’t smudge away during the carving process: